Using Intervals¶

 >>> Interval(a, b)

-Now let’s create the same interval vector, but in a different way
+Creating the same interval vector in a different way

 >>> Interval([ [2, 4], [5, 7], [-3, 1] ])